gumaerc-testorg/20.219-january-iap-2015/content/pages/student-reflections/david-yams-reflections.md

 **{{< anchor "David_Yam_Day_2_Thoughts" >}}{{< /anchor >}}**Day 2 Thoughts
 --------------------------------------------------------------------------

 Wow.
-It surely was interesting pitching ideas to 6th grade students.
+It surely was interesting pitching ideas to 6{{< sup "th" >}} grade students.
 It was like trying to angle whatever I know and feel to be interesting in such a way that they'd also understand it.
 It sure was a difficult task.
 And one that came unannounced until 12.10 in the afternoon.
 Was kind of disappointed that none of my ideas were mentioned as favorites of the kids there though, but then again its pretty hard to compete with lots of the other great ideas that the other students had about robots and bracers.
 I'd be very interested to watch videos about such things they had mentioned also!

 Wondering how on earth the subsequent days of filming and editing will go.
 It seems that many of my thoughts seem to be described with animations, similar to those numerous videos of Ted-Ed that I was watching in Singapore before flying over here.
 But it was clear from today's lecture that animations would be a difficult task to do within such a short time of 3 weeks.
 What method would I then possibly use to flash out a reasonable video within this time period?
 Possibly stop-motion cameras / holding out drawn objects.